-And if there’s one thing I’ve learned about the human body over the last 53 years of my life, is that it adapts to movement patterns quickly and then stops developing muscle as readily for overly familiar patterns.
+And if there’s one thing I’ve learned about the human body over the last 57 years of my life, it’s that it adapts to movement patterns quickly and then stops developing muscle as readily for overly familiar patterns.

 Variation is key!